missionfailed/InteractiveGadgets/README.md

 # InteractiveGadgets
-CS 207- Building Interactive Gadgets Project
+**CS 207- Building Interactive Gadgets Project**

 Project name: WAIFU 3X

-Objective: Create a friendly alarm clock using a LED matrix display.
+Objective: Create a friendly alarm clock using one to several LED matrix displays.

 **ABSTRACT**
 This repository contains the files required to light up a 7-segment LED matrix display with the Arduino library MAX7219.